framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [ ] Find a way to make LevelController apply/revert timeline changes when switching back and forth between levels
 - [ ] Automatize Placeable Hierarchy setup/can just use prefab?
 - [ ] Automatize Grabbable Hierarchy setup/can just use prefab?
+- [ ] Is it worth updating TransformLerp system into DOTween?

 ## TO DO